deadfry42/mcserver-megarepo/README.md

   - Prevents players from modifying the world in any way before the /startsmp command is run
   - Prevents players from entering the nether, the end and pvping until their respective commands have been run.
   - Commands can only be ran on the server console.

-> [!NOTE]
-> This is simply an archive of my plugin code.
-> I will likely not accept pull requests/issues unless the PR fixes technical issues / improves efficiency.
-> Also, please not I am in no way a _good_ programmer.
-You _will_ find mistakes & issues if you read through this code.